kishimisu/Crash-NST-Modding-Tool/README.md

 ## Modding Tool for Crash NST (PC)

+# The development has moved to <br> [https://github.com/kishimisu/Crash-NST-Level-Editor](https://github.com/kishimisu/Crash-NST-Level-Editor) !

+---

+![demo](./assets/images/demo3.jpg)

 This tool lets you explore and edit .pak archives and .igz files for the PC version of Crash NST.

-![demo](./assets/images/demo3.jpg)

 Some of the features are listed below.